snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/Softwares.md

 ## Location of shared environments

-All our shared environments are stored in `/vol/local/conda_envs/`, and all cache files are stored in `/vol/loca/.conda_cache/`.
+All our shared environments are stored in `/vol/local/conda_envs/`, and all cache files are stored in `/vol/loca/.conda_cache/USERNAME`.

 Please follow the turtoral below to config your `.condarc`.
-All cache files will then be stored in a shared location: `/vol/local/.conda_cache` to save disk space.
+All cache files will then be stored in a shared location: `/vol/local/.conda_cache/USERNAME` for easier cleanup.

 ### Setting up config file